orchest/orchest/services/update-server/README.md

-## update-service
+## update-server

-This is a stand-alone nginx Flask application that is responsible for updating Orchest.
+This is an Flask application that is responsible for performing updates of Orchest through the web UI.